Importance of High Quality, Nutritional Dog Food

 In fact, there aren’t any ‘good’ ingredients throughout the entire 10 listed there, and only one source of animal meat- a low quality, ‘mystery’ source it may be.
 There is a perfectly good reason why this food is as inexpensive as it is.

-High Quality Food Example
+High-Quality Food Example

-To give you be best contrast in comparison to the lowest above, we’ve listed one of the absolute highest quality manufactured dog foods out on the market today.
+To give you be the best contrast in comparison to the lowest above, we’ve listed one of the absolute highest quality manufactured dog foods out on the market today.
 Though this dog food is priced much higher than the cheap example above, you wouldn’t be able to offer better nutrition if your pet fed from whole animals on a farm.